Lakorthus/100-days-of-code/README.md

 ### Day 12: Oct 04, Thuesday

-**Today's Progress**: Very encouraging talk from one of SoC mentors !
+**Today's Progress**: Very encouraging talk from one of SoC mentors!
 Working with DOM and feeling like I know what I am doing a little bit more  specially with:

 .addEventListener()
 .querySelector()